Sundridge Park railway station: Services

+The typical off-peak service is two trains per hour in each direction between Bromley North and Grove Park, from where connections are available to London Charing Cross, London Cannon Street, Orpington and Sevenoaks.
+The service is increased to three trains per hour during the morning peak only.

-No services call at the station on Sundays or on Bank Holidays.
+No services call at the station on Sundays or Bank Holidays.

-During testing of the Class 376 Electrostars by South Eastern Trains in 2004, the station gained a service to London Bridge.
-This service was withdrawn after testing, leaving the station with a branch line only service once more.
+100% of trains from Sundridge Park in 2024 arrived on time, one of five stations with this record.

 Connections

 London Buses route 314 serves the station.

 Future proposals

 Proposals have been put forward by Transport for London and the London Borough of Bromley for the Bromley North Line to be extended and connected to either the Docklands Light Railway via a link south of Lewisham, to the Tramlink system from Beckenham Junction, or to an extension of the Bakerloo line from Elephant and Castle.
 These schemes have not been taken beyond the proposal stage and recommendations are expected to be published around 2017.

 Additionally, it has been suggested that the Bromley North Line could be connected to London Overground via an extended service from New Cross, although the problems of line capacity make this seem an unlikely solution.